-Dundee has good air quality, and there are unlikely to be problems with achieving the objectives for five of the seven pollutants the Councils is required to assess, namely carbon monoxide, lead, sulphur dioxide, benzene and 1,3-butadiene.
-However, there are a number of areas that have poor air quality, where the levels for the remaining two pollutants, nitrogen dioxide (NO_2) and possibly particulate matter (PM{10}), are unlikely to meet the national targets.
+Dundee has good air quality, and is currently achieving the objectives for five of the seven pollutants the Councils is required to assess, namely carbon monoxide, lead, sulphur dioxide, benzene and 1,3-butadiene.
+However, there are a number of areas where the levels for the remaining two pollutants, nitrogen dioxide (NO2) and possibly particulate matter (PM10), which do not currently meet the national targets.